CUNYTechPrep/project-starter/README.md

 - backend-api will launch at: http://localhost:8080
 - frontend-client will launch at: http://localhost:5173

+> [!NOTE]
 > In production you will only deploy a single app.
 The React client will build into static files that will be served from the backend.
+The project has already been configured for this, but you are free to also deploy the backend and frontend separately if you wish.

 ## Deployment